 Indemnification and Hold Harmless Clauses: We often get agreement drafts from universities and companies that require that VCU will defend and protect that party from any legal actions that may result from our use of the material or information.
 This is a requirement for indemnification.
 We are not allowed to indemnify another organization.
 Resolution – We use standard language that states that VCU will be responsible for its own actions.

-Assignment of Future Inventions and Creations under the Agreement: In consideration for sending their materials, companies often want to take ownership of any inventions or creations that you may develop using the materials or information.
+Assignment of Future Inventions and Creations under the Agreement: In consideration for sending their information, companies often want to take ownership of any inventions or creations that you may develop using the information.
 In some cases, the company may be concerned that you might develop an invention that may interfere with their ability to market their own products or services.
 Assignment clauses are only acceptable to VCU in rare circumstances and require special approval.
-Resolution – We can offer to license inventions that rely on the use of their materials.
+Resolution – We can offer to license inventions that rely on the use of their information.
 See the discussion on licenses below.